oneananda/AWS_Operations/Learning/005 AWS Network Address Translation (NAT)/001 AWS NAT Gateway/README.md

 - High performant
 - Secure by preventing inbound connections

-**Limitations:**
+**Limitations of AWS NAT Gateway:**

 - Cannot be used as a bastion server for SSH connections.
+(This is due to the restriction of inbound connections)
 - Static IP addresses are assigned by AWS, and Elastic IP addresses can be associated.